Tiny-Foxes/JudgeFonts-by-MattMayuga/README.md

 A faithful remake of the judgment graphics of ultralight, a bare-bones StepMania theme by freem.

 **Colorfully Sekai**:
 A familiar girl with long, turquoise twintails approaches.
-Based on Project Sekai: Colorful Stage! feat.
-Hatsune Miku.
+Based on Project Sekai: COLORFUL STAGE! feat.
+HATSUNE MIKU, known in the West as HATSUNE MIKU: COLORFUL STAGE!.

 **Octuple Beat Stories**:
 Based on 8 beat story.